 Intellectual property rights (IPR) protect an undertaking's intangible assets, allowing them to profit from their creative and innovative activities.
 Ireland has in place a strong legal framework and intellectual property (IP) regime that provides an incentive to invest in the provision of goods and services that result from investment in innovation, design and creativity.

-The legal framework for Intellectual Property Rights protection enables enforcement action to be taken, against infringers and counterfeiters who may attempt to take the intellectual creations of others without permission.
-It is important therefore that the enforcement agencies of the State work together in the fight against intellectual property theft, illegal copying of works etc.
+The legal framework for intellectual property rights protection enables enforcement action to be taken, against infringers and counterfeiters who may attempt to take the intellectual creations of others without permission.
+It is important therefore that the enforcement agencies of the State work together in the fight against intellectual property theft, illegal copying of works and so on.

 So why enforce your IP rights?